Patrick Wisdom: Chicago Cubs

+2020–21

 On August 23, 2020, Wisdom signed a minor league contract with the Chicago Cubs organization.
 On September 25, Wisdom was selected to the 40-man and active rosters.
 He made his first appearance of 2020 that day as a pinch hitter for Anthony Rizzo.
 Wisdom was designated for assignment on September 27 following the promotion of Brailyn Márquez.
-Wisdom elected free agency on October 7, 2020.

-Wisdom signed a minor league contract with a non-roster invitation to spring training with the Cubs for the 2021 season.
+Wisdom elected free agency on October 7.
+Wisdom signed a minor league contract with a non–roster invitation to spring training with the Cubs for the 2021 season.
 He started the season with the Iowa Cubs.
 Wisdom was selected to the active roster on May 25.
+On May 25, he appeared as a pinch hitter for Andrew Chafin, but he grounded out to shortstop.
+On May 27, he appeared as the starting right fielder of the Cubs against Pirates.
+He struck out in his first at bat but hit a homer and a double for his next two at bats, making his first RBI as a cub.

 On May 31, Wisdom hit a pair of solo home runs in a Wrigley Field game against the San Diego Padres.
+Combined with homer of Javier Báez, he contributed to the early 3-1 lead against the Padres.
+Cubs manager David Ross showed his confidence towards Wisdom, especially for his power.

 The following day Wisdom hit another, giving him four home runs in eight games with the Cubs.
 On June 7, Wisdom was named the NL Player of the Week, after hitting .435 (10-for-23) with a 1.719 OPS and 6 home runs.
 He also became one of three players to hit as many as seven homers within their first eight starts with a team, joining Colorado Rockies shortstop Trevor Story (2016) and Cincinnati Reds outfielder Aristides Aquino (2019).

 On September 19, he hit his 27th home run, breaking the record for most home runs by a Cubs rookie set by Kris Bryant in 2015.
+On September 24th, Wisdom homered against the Cardinals once more to make a 28 homer season.
+By the end of the season, Cubs placed Wisdom to the injured list.

-Wisdom finished the 2021 season batting .231/.305/.518 with 28 home runs, 61 RBIs, and 163 strikeouts (9th in the NL) in 106 games.
+Wisdom finished the 2021 season batting .231/.305/.518 with 28 home runs, 61 RBI, and 163 strikeouts (9th in the NL) in 106 games.
 He struck out in 44.1% of his at bats against left-handers, the highest percentage in the major leagues, and struck out in 40.8% of all of his at bats.

+His 2021 split demonstrated his early dominance with a 1.633 OPS in May during 15 at bats and .950 OPS in June during 73 at bats.
+Through July and August, he maintained a high OPS of .785 and .828, but he started to experience a much higher strike out rate around 50 percent from August to September.
+Despite his fall in late season, Wisdom managed to have a 117 OPS+.
+Cubs manager David Ross noted that Wisdom filled a lot of holes in the 2021 Cubs.